 After another hour of hunger, we arrived at a cafeteria.
 There I could finally eat after cycling 150 kilometers.

 The cafeteria on the side of the road

 We had planned to reach France today, but because of the strong headwinds we decided to stop in Rochefort, just like two years ago.
 The campsite was under construction two years ago, but now we could shower.
 Afterward, Bart said his fingers were all wrinkly, and the same thing had happened a while ago, even though he was in bed.
 Around that time, he also visited the local pharmacy and now had a savings card, but it's probably better if I don't write those stories down in detail.

 Salt from all the sweating

-Because we were in Rochefort we of course needed to get a Rochefort trappist before we went to sleep.
-As always it tasted pretty good.
+Because we were in Rochefort we needed to drink a Rochefort Trappist before we went to sleep.
+As always, it tasted delicious.